jcerdenia/cerdenia.com/data/works/dumagat-fantasy.md

 <span></span>

 >The best piece, for my money, was ...
-[Joshua Cerdenia's] _Dumagat Fantasy_ tasy inspired by the tribespeople of his native Philippines.
-A beautifully crafted and wholly coherent piece of writing which showed a keen understanding ofinstrumental colour, it deserves many more performances.\
+[Joshua Cerdenia's] _Dumagat Fantasy_ inspired by the tribespeople of his native Philippines.
+A beautifully crafted and wholly coherent piece of writing which showed a keen understanding of instrumental colour, it deserves many more performances.\
 **—Marc Rochester, _The Straits Times_**